Losant/losant-docs/docs/user-accounts/overview.md

 # User Accounts

-Users are the highest level resource in Structure.
+Users are the highest level resource in Losant.
 All applications and dashboards are either owned by a user or by an organization (of which users can be members).
-You can sign up as a new user on the <a href="https://accounts.getstructure.io/create-account" target="_blank">create account page</a>.
+You can sign up as a new user on the <a href="https://accounts.losant.com/create-account" target="_blank">create account page</a>.

 ## User Profile